* U.N. observers packing up after 4-month mission

-After a brief lull, violence intensified during the monitors’ presence in Syria and at least 9,000 people have been killed since they arrived to oversee a ceasefire declared on April 12 by outgoing U.N.-Arab League mediator Kofi Annan.
+After a brief lull, violence intensified during the monitors’ presence in Syria and at least 9,000 people have been killed since they arrived to oversee a ceasefire declared on April 12 by former U.N.-Arab League mediator Kofi Annan.

 The truce never took hold.
 At least 18,000 people have now been killed in Syria since the anti-Assad revolt began.
-At least 170,000 have fled the country, according to the United Nations, and 2.5 million need aid inside Syria.
+At least 170,000 people have fled the country, according to the United Nations, and 2.5 million need aid inside Syria.

 The United Nations may need to create a “safe zone” within Syria to cope with a swelling exodus of refugees, Turkish Foreign Minister Ahmet Davutoglu, whose country already hosts nearly 70,000 Syrians, told the Hurriyet newspaper.